Roth IRAs: What They Are and How They Work

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Regular Roth contributions must be made in the form of cash rather than securities or other assets.
-However, not every income source can be used to fund a Roth.
+That's because not every income source can be used to fund a Roth.
 For example, some excluded sources include rental and interest income, dividends, capital gains on stocks and income from pensions or annuities.

-Withdrawal rules and penalties
+Roth IRA withdrawal rules and penalties

-You must distinguish between money you deposited in the account (contributions) versus money you earned from investment gains in the account (earnings).
+For instance, you must distinguish between money you deposited in the account (contributions) versus money you earned from investment gains in the account (earnings).

 Earnings withdrawals.
 You may have to pay taxes and penalties if you withdraw from the money you earned in your Roth IRA.
 You can generally withdraw earnings from a Roth IRA without penalty if you meet certain conditions.
 These are called qualified withdrawals.
 However, you will face a 10% early withdrawal penalty and sometimes taxes for violating these conditions.

-Qualified withdrawals.
-For withdrawals of the earnings made on contributions to be considered qualified distributions, they must occur at least five years after the account was established and funded.
-Additionally, one of these conditions must also be met: the Roth holder must be at least age 59½ or disabled, the distribution must be used to buy or build a first home for the holder or a qualified family member, or the money is being distributed to the holder's beneficiary upon their death.
+They must occur at least five years after the account was established and funded.
+Additionally, one of these conditions must also be met: the Roth holder must be at least age 59-½ or disabled, the distribution must be used to buy or build a first home for the account holder or a qualified family member, or the money is being distributed to the holder's beneficiary upon their death.

 For unqualified or early distributions, a penalty can be avoided if the money is used for medical expenses or insurance, childbirth or adoption, or qualified higher education expenses.
-This list is not exhaustive.

 The rules on qualified distributions (withdrawals) are complex.
 If in doubt, refer to the IRS's Roth IRA guidance or ask a financial adviser for help.

-Roth contribution limits
+Roth IRA contribution limits

 Pay attention to Roth contribution limits, which the IRS may raise yearly.

 Catch-up contributions.
-Those age 50 or older can also make catch-up contributions of an additional $1,000 per year, meaning they can contribute up to $8,000 total to all their IRAs.
+Those age 50 or older can also make catch-up contributions of an additional $1,000 per year, meaning they can contribute up to $8,000 total to all of their IRAs.

 All IRAs count.
 The maximum total of $7,000 (or the catch-up maximum of $8,000, if used) is shared across all IRAs, including traditional IRAs.
-So if you contribute $4,000 to a traditional IRA and you are under age 50, you can't contribute more than $3,000 to a Roth IRA in the same year, so your total invested is the maximum of $7,000 for those under 50.
+So, if you contribute $4,000 to a traditional IRA and you are under age 50, you can't contribute more than $3,000 to a Roth IRA in the same year, so your total invested is the maximum of $7,000 for those under 50.

 Eligibility and income phaseouts.
 Not everyone is eligible to contribute to a Roth.
 Investors must have earned income in the tax year they want to contribute.
 They will also be ineligible to contribute if their modified adjusted gross income (MAGI) rises above a certain amount, known as an income phaseout.

-In 2024, individual investors must earn less than $146,000 to contribute the full amount to a Roth and less than $161,000 to be eligible to contribute part of it.
-For married taxpayers filing jointly and living with their spouse, these numbers rise to $230,000 for the full amount and $240,000 for a partial contribution.
+In 2025, individual investors must earn less than $150,000 to contribute the full amount to a Roth and less than $165,000 to be eligible to contribute part of it.
+For married taxpayers filing jointly and living with their spouse, these numbers rise to $236,000 for the full amount and $246,000 for a partial contribution.

 Most financial institutions also have their own set of requirements for Roths, like varying minimum required balances.
 Some firms might charge an inactivity fee on accounts that are left alone for too long.